Till Eulenspiegel: Chapbook tradition

 were discovered in 1971 in the binding of a Latin edition of Reynard.

 Peter Honegger dated these pages to 1510/11 based on the type used, but this date has since been called into question.

 Only a single specimen of the first edition has been preserved, discovered in 1975.
+Thirty folia are missing, including the title page.

+A previous owner has replaced the missing pages by pages torn from an Eulenspiegel edition of c.
+1700.